tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

   Legacy applications looking to reuse old code that implemented `DeliverTx` should wrap the legacy `DeliverTx` logic in a loop that executes one transaction iteration per transaction in `RequestFinalizeBlock.tx`.

+Finally, `Commit`, which is kept in ABCI++, no longer returns the `AppHash`.
+It is now up to `FinalizeBlock` to do so.
+Thus, a slight refactoring of the old `Commit` implementation will be needed to move the return of `AppHash` to `FinalizeBlock`.